Travel.State.Gov > International Travel > Country Information > Morocco International Travel Information

 If you are stopped for a speeding violation, you have the right to request the video footage documenting the infraction.
 Once the speeding violation is confirmed, you have three options:

 Public Transportation: While public buses and taxis are inexpensive, driving habits are poor, and buses are frequently overcrowded.
+City buses are not considered safe.
 The train system has a good safety record.
 Trains, while sometimes crowded, are comfortable and generally on time.
+See our Road Safety page for more information.
+Visit Morocco’s National Tourism website for additional information.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Morocco’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Morocco’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.